OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Shapes.Paste.md

 ---
-title: Shapes.Paste Method (PowerPoint)
+title: Shapes.Paste method (PowerPoint)
 keywords: vbapp10.chm543026
 f1_keywords:
 - vbapp10.chm543026
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Shapes.Paste
 ms.assetid: 8aa534f8-bd59-3945-cc1f-45ffc3883bf7
-ms.date: 06/08/2017
+ms.date: 08/02/2022
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# Shapes.Paste Method (PowerPoint)
+# Shapes.Paste method (PowerPoint)

 Pastes the shapes, slides, or text on the Clipboard into the specified **Shapes** collection, at the top of the z-order.
 Each pasted object becomes a member of the specified **Shapes** collection.
 If the Clipboard contains entire slides, the slides will be pasted as shapes that contain the images of the slides.
 If the Clipboard contains a text range, the text will be pasted into a newly created **TextFrame** shape.
 Returns a **[ShapeRange](PowerPoint.ShapeRange.md)** object that represents the pasted objects.

 ## Syntax

- _expression_. `Paste`
+_expression_.**Paste**

- _expression_ A variable that represents a [Shapes](./PowerPoint.Shapes.md) object.
+_expression_ A variable that represents a **[Shapes](PowerPoint.Shapes.md)** object.

 ## Return value